ETHZ-TEC/exot_wiki/1.-The-Application-Library/Using-the-library.md

 This project uses [CMake](https://cmake.org/) as the build tool.
 It is strongly encouraged that CMake is used for building all software based on the library.
-The project's build configuration file defines a library target called **covert**.
+The project's build configuration file defines the library target called **exot** and a separate target that includes all modules: **exot-modules**.

 The library requires a number of third-party libraries:
 [fmt](https://github.com/fmtlib/fmt) for string formatting,